haiwera-silk-cd/magento-devdocs/guides/v2.0/javascript-dev-guide/javascript/js_debug.md

 data-mage-init='{"menu":{"responsive":true, "expanded":true, "position":{"my":"left top","at":"left bottom"}}}'
 </pre>

-According to the JS components initialization notation, this means that this code calls <code>menu.js</code>.
+According to the JS 组件 initialization notation, this means that this code calls <code>menu.js</code>.
 </li>
 <li>To find the source file of <code>menu.js</code></li>, let's open <code>requirejs-config.js</code> by clicking the link to it in the <head></head> section of the page source.
 The path to <code>menu.js</code> is specified there as follows:
 <pre>